Deploy custom models

 Compute type

 Mosaic AI Model Serving provides a variety of CPU and GPU options for deploying your model.
-When deploying with a GPU, it is essential to make sure that your code is set up so that predictions are run on the GPU, using the methods provided by your framework.
+When deploying with a GPU, you must make sure that your code is set up so that predictions are run on the GPU, using the methods provided by your framework.
 MLflow does this automatically for models logged with the PyTorch or Transformers flavors.

 GPU instance |